 The Cons: Disadvantages of Cryptocurrency

 Critics and skeptics have also scrutinized both cryptocurrencies and decentralized currencies in general.
 One argument is that unlike gold and silver that had value due to their rarity and fiat money with value based on legality, cryptocurrencies essentially have nothing underwriting their value.
+Furthermore, cryptocurrencies naturally inherit the disadvantages and issues of blockchain technology.

 Below are more specific concerns over and criticisms against cryptocurrencies: